Sushmitha-Katti/Cubejs-Sample/README.md

 * Measures - It gives the measuare like count of the dimensions.
 * Dimensions - They are the queriable attributes.

+# Application built Using Cubejs
+Buit a dynamic dashboard using cubejs
+* Columns in the database becomes the attributes for the graph
+* Cubejs builds the schema automatically.
+* Extracted the dimension,measures,filters,timedimesion
+* Displayed it dynamically